MAP’s counselors work together as a problem-solving team and are trained, licensed or certified in:

 Peggy ‘s responsibilities include all duties that are necessary to ensure that Drug and Alcohol tests and results are handled with the utmost care.
 She assures that all tests are logged properly and all records are maintained accurately.
 Peggy also schedules periodic random drug screening for various companies and unions.

-Judi Melvin-Conners is the Field Administrator for MAP Test, Inc., Judi comes to Modern Assistance Programs with a background in Medical Assistance, she brings her experience to the field with her knowledge in different test methodologies and the testing life cycle.
+Judi Melvin-Conners is the Field Administrator for Modern Assistance Programs, Inc. Judi comes to Modern Assistance Programs with a background in Medical Assistance, she brings her experience to the field with her knowledge in different test methodologies and the testing life cycle.
 In her role as Field Administrator Judi ensures that all tests are handled properly and sent off in a timely manner.

-Judi trains staff on procedures for drug and alcohol testing, maintains test supplies and is a liaison for Modern Assistance Programs and MAP Test, Inc.
+Judi trains staff on procedures for DOT and other drug and alcohol testing as well as maintains test supplies.